 Problem 2.
 Work Breakdown and Delegation

-Breaking down work and connecting it across multiple boards is another problem that has been bothering managers interested in Kanban.
-In the past, you had to decide how to break down the work, prepare the necessary cards and put them on the proper team boards.
+Structuing work in a more agile way and connecting it across multiple boards is another problem that has been bothering managers interested in Kanban.
+In the past, you had to decide how to break down the work, prepare the necessary cards, and put them on the proper team boards.
 Also, there was the issue of connecting these cards to the big project that they are part of.

 The typical solution was to create a portfolio board where large projects were visualized as Kanban cards.
 When there was progress on the team level, the manager had to manually update the status on their board, which required more context switching and distraction.